 How do I travel to my start and endpoints? – Rochester, Faversham, Canterbury and Ramsgate all have direct, fast and frequent rail services to London.
-Aylesford has rail and bus connections to Maidstone and Rochester, Thurnham is a mile away from Bearsted station which connects to Maidstone, Doddington is a bus ride away from Sittingbourne on the mainline to London.
-Grove Ferry and Wickhambreaux have bus services to Canterbury, Minster and Thanet.
+Aylesford has rail and bus connections to Maidstone and Rochester, Thurnham is a mile away from Bearsted station which connects to Maidstone.
+Grove Ferry has a bus service to Canterbury and Margate (stopping at Upstreet, just up the hill).

 What free help can you provide? – We offer a free information service at firstname.lastname@example.org to supplement the information on this website.